ChicagoWorldcon/wellington/README.md

 rbenv local 2.7.1
 ```

-Configuration for development should be done using whatever method you use for projects, but [direnv](https://direnv.net/) is probably the best one I know know:
+Configuration for development should be done using whatever method you use for projects, but [direnv](https://direnv.net/) is probably the best one:

 ```sh
 brew install direnv
 ```

+**Note:** if you intend to run the rails process directly in your shell (by
+running `rails` commands directly) then `direnv` will be a godsend, as the
+config won't otherwise read the `.env` file.

 Once you have direnv installed, this is a good basic setup for this website (put it in `.envrc`):